-- IB-Matlab usage examples Access market/portfolio data and submit trade orders in Matlab via Interactive Brokers (IB), using the IB-Matlab application.
-IB-Matlab provides an easy-to-use Matlab interface to InteractiveBrokers, enabling quants, algo traders and ordinary folk to easily leverage Matlab's superior analysis and visualization...
+- IB-Matlab usage examples Access market/portfolio data and submit trade orders in Matlab via Interactive Brokers (IB).
+IB-Matlab provides an easy-to-use Matlab interface to InteractiveBrokers, enabling quants, algo traders and ordinary folk to easily leverage Matlab's superior analysis and visualization capabilities, with the IB...

 - Handle Graphics Behavior HG behaviors are an important aspect of Matlab graphics that enable custom control of handle functionality. ...